Data Analysis Plan

 Data analysis plans are integral to the methodology section and are crucial for the IRB approval process.
 They articulate the procedures for analyzing quantitative data, enhancing the study’s scientific rigor and ensuring reproducibility by other researchers.
 The choice of statistical tests is influenced by how the research questions are phrased and the measurement level of the data involved.

-Here are examples of how research questions might influence the selection of statistical tests, using Engagement Life Scores (0-100) and Meditation group participation (yes vs. no) as variables:
+Research questions influence statistical test selection.
+For example, using Engagement Life Scores (0-100) and Meditation group participation (yes/no).

 Additional Resources